cronologic-de/ug_ndigo6g/source/hardware.rst

 .. _fig digital input circuit:
 .. figure:: figures/InputCircuit_TDC.*
+    :alt: Principal input circuit for each of the digital TDC and control inputs

     Principal input circuit for each of the digital TDC and control inputs.